penderact13/friendspaces/README.md

 ## 👏 Credits

-**Created by Mustafa Reza**
+**Created by Hydration**

-Built with ❤️ for small groups who want powerful chat without the bloat.
+Built with ❤️ to solve the Discord vs Google Chat problem - giving you the best of both worlds.

 ---